 Given that drivers appear to perceive benefits to phone-use, what role can the law play in guiding behaviour?
 As previously established, mobile phone law, which in most jurisdictions relates only to handheld use, is disconnected from the safety concerns which ostensibly underpin it.
 Nevertheless, there is arguably merit in ensuring that enforcement is as effective as it can be as police will not stop using the laws they have at their disposal simply for fear of causing a displacement effect (Briggs et al, 2024).

-For the law to act as a deterrent there needs to be a credible threat of offenders being swiftly detected and severely punished (Zimring and Hawkins, 1973).
+For the law to act as a deterrent there needs to be a credible threat and belief in offenders that they are likely to be detected and swiftly punished (Zimring and Hawkins, 1973; Pratt et al., 2017).
 Without such threat, highlighting the severity of the offence by increasing penalties is likely to be ineffective.
 Nevertheless, governments continue to increase penalties (e.g. The UK Amendment to The Road Traffic Offenders Act 1988, in 2017) in the hope that this acts as a deterrent to drivers.
 In practice, offending tends to initially drop before reverting to pre-change levels (DfT, 2019), suggesting that the level of penalties alone does not act as an effective deterrent.

 While legislation is intended to act as a general deterrent to offending, direct individual experience and perceptions of the law may help shape attitudes to phone-use.
 A driver who has avoided punishment for their offending behaviour – perhaps by concealing their phone-use (Truelove et al, 2021b) – continues to reap the perceived benefits of the behaviour while emboldened by the experience of a lack of certainty of detection and punishment.
 Drivers previously prosecuted for phone-use may have greater awareness of penalties (Armstrong et al, 2018), but also consider it unlikely that they will be caught again (Truelove et al, 2019).
 Equally, those who are unaware of the severity of punishment for offending may consider the behaviour less risky if they underestimate the penalties and use this to guide their behaviour (Truelove et al, 2021a).
 Such factors point to the need for complementary, normative approaches which address misunderstandings and communicate specific dangers, shifting the focus from ‘what is legal?’ to ‘what is safe?’.